Digital Trust Center

-The Digital Trust Center is a Dutch government agency as part of the Ministry of Economic Affairs and Climate Policy (Ministerie van Economische Zaken en Klimaat).
-It is supported by the Confederation of Netherlands Industry and Employers (VNO-NCW), the Royal Association MKB-Nederland), the National Coordinator for Security and Counterterrorism, the National Cyber Security Centre / Platform for the Information Society, Platform Netherlands, NLdigital, and the Dutch Chamber of Commerce.
+The Digital Trust Center was a Dutch government agency as part of the Ministry of Economic Affairs and Climate Policy (Ministerie van Economische Zaken en Klimaat).
+It was supported by the Confederation of Netherlands Industry and Employers (VNO-NCW), the Royal Association MKB-Nederland), the National Coordinator for Security and Counterterrorism, the National Cyber Security Centre / Platform for the Information Society, Platform Netherlands, NLdigital, and the Dutch Chamber of Commerce.

+On January 1 2026, the organization merged into the National Cyber Security Center (NCSC-NL).

 Target group

 The Digital Trust Center's target group consists of 2.2 million companies: from freelancers to large companies.
 These are all companies in the Netherlands that do not belong to the so-called vital sectors, such as banks, telecom, energy and water companies.
 Companies in these vital sectors have the National Cyber Security Centre as a partner within the central government.